 Born in Melbourne, Australia, Charlie is an avid music fan whose music collection and taste spans a wide range of genres.

-Top Remixes That Are Better Than The Original - Part 1
+Top 10 Remixes That Are Better Than the Original

 Remix Release Year: 2009